Closing Date For Registration

 My Child Is Also Doing AQE.
 Do Any Centres Accommodate Both Tests?

-Yes, there are six test centres which will accommodate both the AQE and GL test and as you can imagine, these get booked up quite quickly.
+Yes, there are five test centres which will accommodate both the AQE and GL test and as you can imagine, these get booked up quite quickly.

 The only assessment centres where you can sit both are: